George Andrie: Professional career

 In 1964, after playing on the left side of the defense, he was switched back to his original position at right defensive end, where he stayed throughout his career.
 He played most of his career next to future Hall of Fame defensive tackle Bob Lilly.
 Together they helped to form the Cowboys' original "Doomsday Defense".

 In the frigid 1967 NFL Championship Game against the Green Bay Packers, often referred to as the Ice Bowl, he picked up a Bart Starr fumble and ran it in for a touchdown, scoring six of the Cowboys' 17 points in the loss.
-In 1970 he competed in Super Bowl V, the first after the merger with the American Football League.
-The Cowboys faced the Baltimore Colts, but lost in a game known for the record 11 turnovers committed by both teams, as well as 10 penalties committed by the Cowboys.
+In 1970, he competed in Super Bowl V in Miami, the first after the merger with the American Football League.
+The Cowboys faced the Baltimore Colts, but lost 16–13 in a game remembered for the record eleven turnovers (both teams), as well as ten penalties committed by the Cowboys.
 Andrie knocked out Colts quarterback Johnny Unitas with a shoulder tackle in the second quarter.
-In the 1971 NFC Championship game he made another pivotal play.
-He intercepted a John Brodie pass near the San Francisco 49ers' 10-yard line and took it to the 2-yard line, setting up a Calvin Hill game-winning touchdown.
-He was a member of the Cowboys when they beat the Miami Dolphins in Super Bowl VI.
+The next year in the second quarter of the NFC championship game against San Francisco, he intercepted a John Brodie screen pass near the 49ers' 10-yard line and advanced it to the two, setting up the game's first score (the winning touchdown by running back Calvin Hill).
+Two weeks later in New Orleans, the Cowboys defeated the Miami Dolphins 24–3 in Super Bowl VI.

 The NFL didn't recognize quarterback sacks as an official stat until 1982; however, the Cowboys have their own records, dating back before the 1982 season.
 According to the Cowboys' stats, Andrie is unofficially credited with a total of 97 sacks, leading the Cowboys in sacks each year from 1964 to 1967, with a high of 18.5 in 1966.
 Andrie also had eight straight games with a sack from 1966 to 1967, making it the fourth longest such streak in club history.
 He ranks fifth on the team's All-time sack leaders list.

 Andrie played defensive end for the Cowboys for 11 seasons, registering 112 straight regular-season starts and only two missed games in his career, with a dislocated elbow in 1963.
 He was named to the Pro Bowl five straight times (1965–1969), All-Pro once and three times second-team All-Pro during his career.
 He was also named the Pro Bowl MVP in 1970, after a temporary retirement in training camp due to a $2,000 salary dispute.